dataloop-ai/dtlpy-documentation/tutorials/model_management/use_dataloop_zoo_models/classification/chapter.md

 import dtlpy as dl
 from dtlpy.ml import train_utils
 ```
-## Create the Package and Pretrained Model in Your Project
+## Create the Package and pretrained Model in your project
 First, we create the entities for our project.
 The package codebase is available in the public Dataloop Github.

 ```python